-Connect a battery charger to the 12-V battery.
+Connect the battery charger to the 12 V battery.
 Switch on the battery charger.

-The charging current, charging voltage, and charging time must not be exceeded.
+The charging current, charging voltage, and charging duration must not be exceeded.

-Maximum charging volt- 14.4 V age
+Maximum charging voltage 14.4 V

 Maximum charging cur- rent 3.0 A

 Maximum charging time 24 h

-Recharge the 12-V bat- tery regularly when the motorcycle is not being used 6 months
+Recharge the 12 V bat- tery regularly when the motorcycle is not being used 6 months